Preserving Real Snowflakes

 Each snowflake is captured one at a time!
 When snowfall begins, we setup and wait.

 Temperatures must be freezing for snowflakes to form dendrites.

 My art studio is kept below 32 degrees during collection, but UV rays, movement, or ambient heat can damage the snowflake before curing can begin.

 I find a paint brush is the best extension of my fingers to manipulate things!

-Our favorite snowflakes are chosen and transferred onto microscope slides for the preservation and curing process to begin.
+Our favorite snowflakes are chosen and transferred onto microscope slides for the preservation process to begin.